Models#

 Quick Start#

-Here is an example that shows how to load the OpenAI’s VPT policy in the Minecraft environment.
+Here is an example that shows how to load and use OpenAI’s VPT policy within the Minecraft environment provided by MineStudio.

 from minestudio.simulator import MinecraftSim